aliyun/terraform-provider-alicloud/website/docs/r/config_delivery_channel.html.markdown

 # alicloud\_config\_delivery\_channel

+-> **DEPRECATED:**  This resource is based on Config's old version OpenAPI, and it has been deprecated from version `1.171.0`.
+Please use new resource [alicloud_config_delivery](https://registry.terraform.io/providers/aliyun/alicloud/latest/docs/resources/config_delivery) instead.

-Provides a a Alicloud Config Delivery Channel resource.
+Provides an Alicloud Config Delivery Channel resource.
 You can receive configuration audit event changes by configuring OSS, MNS and SLS services provided by Alibaba Cloud.
-For information about Alicloud Config Delivery Channel and how to use it, see [What is Delivery Channel](https://www.alibabacloud.com/help/en/doc-detail/156854.htm).
+For information about Alicloud Config Delivery Channel and how to use it, see [What is Delivery Channel](https://www.alibabacloud.com/help/en/doc-detail/307022.html).

 -> **NOTE:** Available in v1.99.0+.

--> **NOTE:** The Cloud Config region only support `cn-shanghai` and `ap-northeast-1`.
+-> **NOTE:** The Cloud Config region only support `cn-shanghai` and `ap-southeast-1`.

 -> **NOTE:** Once each type of delivery channel is created, it does not support destroyed by terraform.
 Only support through the `status` attribute control enable and disable.